emgong/double-takes/app/posts/2016-05-09-make-ruby-great-again.md

 From there, we consider whether the maturity of its tools has lulled the Ruby and Rails community has into a state of complacency.
-In an industry that's obsessed with viewing technical novelty as potential panacea to its much more conmplex root cause problems, we have to ask: can a programming language continue to thrive even after its tools and core libraries are mostly finished?
+In an industry that's obsessed with viewing technical novelty as potential panacea to its much more complex root cause problems, we have to ask: can a programming language continue to thrive even after its tools and core libraries are mostly finished?
 What can the community do to foster continued growth in such an environment?
 Whose job will it